jindrichmynarz/rdf-path-examples/README.md

 }
 ```

 The path needs to contain 1 instance of the `:Path` class.
-The path must have 1 or more values of the `:edges` property wrapped as a list (`rdf:Seq`).
+The path must have 1 or more values of the `:edges` property wrapped as a list (i.e. instance of `rdf:Seq`).
 The edges constituting a path are instances of the `:Edge` class.
 Each edge has a `:start` and `:end` nodes and `:edgeProperty` that denotes their relation.
 Start and end nodes must instantiate either a class or data type.
-Classes must explicitly instantiate `rdfs:Class`, while data types instantiate `rdfs:Datatype`.
+Classes must explicitly instantiate `rdfs:Class`, while data types must instantiate `rdfs:Datatype`.

 `callback` is a function that is called with the generated examples as its argument: